 Once the stories are organised into groups and themes.
 You can start with slicing the list into sprints of what is the Minimum Viable Spec, or as Jeff Patton puts it — “The minimium viable product in the smallest product releases that successfully achieves its desired outcomes”.

 You can set sprints into what you need to achieve.
 The trick of utilising story mapping is by setting out the entire dream product, then breaking your product/project into sections of achievable, working, and required sprints.

-Do remember, the story map is not a static beast, it can be adjusted, amended with feedback, changed and adapted to suit the needs of each sprint.
+Do remember, the story map is not a static beast, it can be adjusted, amended with feedback, changed and adapted to suit the needs.

-With multiple team members working on it, as a team you can start to see the end goal, the ideal product and when working as a group you will be able to clearly define what each of you need.
-Too often I see teams all have an idea in their head turn out to be all differing versions.
+With multiple team members working on it, as a team, you can start to see the end goal, the ideal product.
+When working as a group you will be able to clearly define what each of you need.

 Set status of a card